 People with bad credit scores often find themselves in a particularly challenging situation when the need for quick cash arises.
 A credit card cash advance is where many people turn, but when you either don’t have a credit card or don’t have a high credit limit, this isn’t an option.

-Oftentimes, taking out a personal loan is the only way to bridge the financial gap in these situations.
+Oftentimes, taking out a personal loan from a brick-and-mortar bank or online lender is the only way to bridge the financial gap in these situations.

 Consider these types of loans if you really must take out a subprime personal loan to meet urgent expenses.
 Each has its merits and can be a suitable way to gain access to the financial resources you need.